DougLau/booky/README.md

 cargo install booky
 ```

-### Categorizing Words
+### Grouping Words by Kind

-The `cat` sub-command reads UTF-8 text from `stdin`, which can be redirected
+The `kind` sub-command reads UTF-8 text from `stdin`, which can be redirected
 from a file.
-With no additional options, a summary of words in each category
+With no additional options, a summary of words of each kind is
-is listed:
+listed:

 ```
-> booky cat < Dr_Jeckyll_And_Mr_Hyde.txt
+> booky kind < Dr_Jeckyll_And_Mr_Hyde.txt

  3850 d Dictionary
     4 o Ordinal